goodluck3301/data-structures-and-algorithms/README.md

 or can be on either side.
 All are valid definitions, but you should clarify this with your interviewer.</br>

 ![](https://github.com/goodluck3301/data-structures-and-algorithms/blob/main/image%20(2).png)

+- <h4><b>Balanced vs. Unbalanced</b></h4>

+While many trees are balanced, not all are.
+Ask your interviewer for clarification here.
+Note that balancing a tree does not mean the left and right subtrees are exactly the same size (like you see under "perfect binary trees" in the following diagram). </br>

  ___